ILXNAH/ILXNAH.github.io/content/posts/Creating Obsidian blog with Hugo.md

 - added image for testing purposes of the part of the script we just did:
 	![Image Description](/images/Pasted%20image%2020250131130510.png)
 ### Pushing code into GitHub
-- create a repo for your blog with name `ILXNAH.github.io` and set visibility to public
+- create GitHub repo with name `ILXNAH.github.io` and set visibility to public
 - you will need an SSH key, which you can generate with `ssh-keygen -t rsa -b 4096 -C "ILXNAH@tutanota.com"` if you don't have one yet
 - this keypair (public and private key) will be created in dir `~/.ssh`
 - within that dir, to add pubkey to GitHub, copy its content displayed via `cat .\id_rsa.pub`